find-evil/automactc/README.md

 	automactc.py -m all -d

 Automactc runs with the lowest CPU priority (niceness) possible by default.
-It is possible to disable niceness and run at a normal priority with the -r flag.
+It is possible to disable niceness and run at a normal priority with the -np flag.

-	automactc.py -m all -r
+	automactc.py -m all -np

 Automactc can also be run against a dead disk, if the disk is mounted as a volume on the analysis system.
 Once mounted, run automactc with the appropriate inputdir (pointing to the Volume mount point) and -f to toggle forensic mode ON.